Miss Lupita project

 Miss Lupita is a project based in Mexico City with the aim of reviving the traditional craft of Lupita dolls.
 The dolls originated in the late 18th and early 19th century as a way to cheaply copy more expensive imported dolls for poorer families.
 The dolls are made from a very hard form of papier-mâché called “cartonería” which is also used to create alebrijes and skeletal figures for Day of the Dead.
 However, the craft has waned with the only workshops making and selling them located in Celaya in the state of Guanajuato, mostly as collector’s items.
 The project’s aim was to create more contemporary designs through a series of free workshops to the public.
 The resulting dolls have been displayed in Mexico City, Japan and Portugal and featured in a number of Mexican publications.

 Lupita dolls

 Miss Lupita is named after “Lupita” (diminutive for Guadalupe) dolls.
 These are hard papier-mâché dolls with origins in the late colonial to early Independence period, created by poorer families to imitate more expensive imported dolls from Spain.

 The papier-mâché technique is properly called cartonería, making a very hard surface when dry.
 The body and head are made separate from the limbs, which are attached with cords in order to allow them to move.
 This technique has been used to make a number of crafts up to this day, most notably to make alebrijes and skeletal and other figures for Day of the Dead.
 However, Lupita dolls have lost popularity.
-Today they are made and sold only in workshops in Celaya in the state of Guanajuato, often as collectors’ items.
+Today they are made and sold only in workshops in Celaya in the state of Guanajuato, often as collector's items.